cumbainer/phone-contacts/README.md

 ## Description

-A small REST API that includes contacts management, such as basic CRUD, import/export to/from Excel, upload an image, view images of contacts and more
+A basic REST API that includes contacts management, such as basic CRUD, import/export to/from Excel, upload an image, view images of contacts and more

 Application:
 * Java 17